BY: VINCENT FREDON

 Original French article from Civil Made in France: https://civilfrance.typepad.com/blog/2019/04/videos-de-l-exploitation-par-infraworks-de-donnees-publiees-sur-des-portails-arcgis.html

-- Connect to an ArcGIS Enterprise portal in addition to an ArcGIS Online portal
+- Connect to ArcGIS Enterprise in addition to ArcGIS Online

 Discover those new capacities in the 2 videos below:

-Watch below: InfraWorks model creation with a terrain and an aerial image published on an ArcGIS Enterprise portal.
+Watch below: InfraWorks model creation with a terrain and an aerial image published in ArcGIS Enterprise.

-Watch below: adding data for buildings and parcels published on an ArcGIS Online portal.
+Watch below: adding data for buildings and parcels published in ArcGIS Online.

 Summary of the data used in the videos: